nationalarchives/ds-caselaw-frontend-prototype/README.md

 * Imrpvemnets to Judgment screens.
    - Increased profile of the 'Download as PDF' button; while reducing the profile of less used download options to the bottom of the page.
-   - Made the party names section at the top of each judgment so the alignmnet better reflects the judgment document.
+   - Improved the party names section at the top of each judgment so the alignment better reflects the judgment document.
    - Added 'Skip to bottom' link to allow users to quickly refer to the end of the judgment to where the conclusion and other appendix material.
    - Added a divider at the end of the judgement text to imform the user this is where the judgment ends.
 This also acts as a visual seperator to non-judgment text content near the bottom.

-* Adding high level page content headlines to show what's on each page.
+   - Further refinements and improvements to judgemnet indentation to better match the document.

+* Structured search page.
+* –
 * Reflecting the current state of the Case law public website.

 ## Iteration 2.0